codus/codelog/CONTRIBUTING.md

 $ bundle
 ```

-After that, you can run the tests suite also at the root folder by:
+After that, you can execute the tests suite by running the following command at the root folder:

 ``` bash
 $ rspec